Querying LLMs (Chatbots)#

 : maximum length of the generated textdo_sample

-: by default, the most likely next word is chosen.
+, the most likely next word is chosen.
 This makes the output deterministic.
-We can introduce some randomness by sampling among the most likely words instead.temperature
+We can introduce some randomness by sampling among the most likely words instead.
+The default value seems to beTrue

 : the temperature controls the statistical distribution of the next word and is usually between 0 and 1.
 A low temperature increases the probability of common words.
 A high temperature increases the probability of outputting a rare word.
 Model makers often recommend a temperature setting, which we can use as a starting point.num_beams